Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation

 \subsection{Computing Efficiency vs. Navigation Performance}

-As~\cref{fig:GFLOPs} illustrated, we compare the Giga Floating-point Operations (GFLOPs) and navigation performance (\ie, SR/SPL, which are more important metrics) of different VLN models, including DUET \cite{chen2022duet} , DSRG \cite{wang2023dsrg}, HAMT \cite{chen2021hamt} and our SUSA.
+As~\ref{fig:GFLOPs} illustrated, we compare the Giga Floating-point Operations (GFLOPs) and navigation performance (i.e, SR/SPL, which are more important metrics) of different VLN models, including DUET \cite{chen2022duet} , DSRG \cite{wang2023dsrg}, HAMT \cite{chen2021hamt} and our SUSA.
 To ensure a fair comparison across all methods, we performed single-step forward inference with a batch size of 8, an instruction length of 44, and 6 exploration map nodes.
 Compared to the baseline DUET, our approach introduces spatial and semantic environmental information, which inevitably increasing computational cost.
 However, benefiting from the partial pretraining strategy and a shared panorama encoder for both the depth and RGB environmental information, our SUSA architecture notably enhances agent navigation performance with modest computational resources.
 The frozen BLIP-2 and CLIP models provide the SUSA agent with off-the-shelf textual semantics and are excluded from the training or inference.